 Regardless of when the document comes into effect, all powers of attorney end with the death of the principal.
 In some cases, the power of attorney will be automatically extinguished.
 You can also include an expiration date on the document to have it end at a certain time.
 Additionally, if your spouse is your agent and a divorce is filed, the power of attorney will be finalized automatically.

-Finally, a power of attorney will automatically end when you die and your agent learns of your death.
-The director is incapacitated if the power of attorney is not durable.
+Finally, when your agent learns of your death, the power of attorney will automatically end.
 A power of attorney is considered durable if it establishes that it is not affected by the principal's disability.
 Without this specific language, the power of attorney ends when the director is unable to make decisions due to mental or physical disabilities.
 However, if the agent does not have actual notice of the principal's incapacity, actions taken in good faith on behalf of the principal are legal and binding.

-Once your loved one dies, the power of attorney document is essentially useless.
-It is true that it is useless and does not give you or any other person authority to act on behalf of your deceased loved one.
-Your loved one can no longer own any property, so you can't handle any matters related to that property because he or she can no longer manage the property.
+A standard power of attorney gives the agent the authority to act on behalf of the principal in day-to-day legal and financial matters.
+The standard power of attorney expires when the principal dies, becomes incapacitated, or revokes the written power of attorney.
+Therefore, once your loved one dies, the power of attorney document is essentially useless and does not give you or any other person authority to act on behalf of your deceased loved one.
+Your loved one can no longer own any property, so you can't handle any matters related to that property because he or she can no longer manage it.